-The following is a summary of some of the federal income tax consequences associated with the purchase of Class D Membership Interests, Class F Membership Interests or Class G Membership Interests.
+The following is a summary of some of the federal income tax consequences associated with the purchase of Class D Membership Interests, Class F Membership Interests, Class G Membership Interests, Class J Membership Interests, Class K Membership Interests or Class M Membership Interests.
+This entire summary is subject to updates based upon new law.
 This summary applies only to individuals who hold their investment in the Company as a capital asset.
 Other investors could be subject to different rules and should consult their own tax advisers.
 The rules pertaining to federal income taxation are constantly under review by the Internal Revenue Service ("IRS"), the Treasury Department, Congress and the courts.
 This Income Tax Aspects section is based upon the law as it exists on the date of this Memorandum, and such tax consequences may be affected by future legislation, regulations, administrative rulings or court decisions.
-Please note that major tax reform was approved by the United States

-Congress in the Tax Cuts and Jobs Act ("TCJA" or "New Tax Act") on December 22, 2017, some of which will affect the Company and is detailed herein.
+Please note that major tax reform was approved by the United States Congress in the Tax Cuts and Jobs Act ("TCJA" or "New Tax Act") on December 22, 2017, some of which will affect the Company and is detailed herein.
 As with all new tax legislation, the IRS, through the issuance of regulations and rulings, is working on implementing this major tax legislation that affects both individuals and businesses.
 No prediction can be made as to the direction this implementation could take, or of the likelihood of passage of any other new tax legislation or other provisions either directly or indirectly affecting the Company or any Member of the Company.
 Where the New Tax Act affects the Members of the Company, this will be pointed out in this Memorandum.
-Please note the Company has not sought a ruling from the IRS or any other Federal, state or local agency with respect to any of the tax issues.
+Please note the Company has not sought a ruling from the IRS or any other Federal, state or local agency with respect to any of the tax issues affecting the Company, nor has it obtained an opinion of counsel with respect to any tax issues.
 YOU SHOULD INDEPENDENTLY CONSULT WITH YOUR TAX COUNSEL REGARDING THE TAX CONSEQUENCES OF AN INVESTMENT IN THE COMPANY.